 Jim Adler is the Chief Privacy Officer and General Manager of Data Systems at Intelius.
 As part of the Executive Leadership Team, Mr. Adler is the chief consumer advocate for the company and responsible for the data systems that power Intelius’ products.
 Mr. Adler is a national leader on privacy, cryptography, and security and speaks frequently on these issues.
 He has testified before the Federal Trade Commission (FTC), US Congress, National Institute of Standards and Technology (NIST), and spoken at leading academic institutions.

 Prior to Intelius, Mr. Adler served as President and Chief Technology Officer at Identity.net, an Internet company giving consumers control of their online identity and reputation.
-From 1998 to 2005, Mr. Adler was the founder and CEO of VoteHere, a pioneer...
+From 1998 to 2005, Mr. Adler was the founder and CEO of VoteHere,...
 Read More.

 Alasdair Allan is the author of Learning iPhone Programming and iPhone Sensor Programming published by O’Reilly Media.
 He is a senior research fellow in Astronomy at the University of Exeter, and as part of his work there he is building a distributed peer-to-peer network of telescopes that, acting autonomously, can reactively schedule observations of time-critical events and carry out complex long term monitoring of variable objects.
 Notable successes include contributing to the detection of the most distant object yet discovered, a gamma-ray burster at a redshift of 8.2.
 Alasdair also runs a small technology consulting company writing bespoke software, building open hardware and providing training.
 He sporadically writes blog posts about things that interest him, and more...
 Read More.